dvlab-research/Stratified-Transformer/README.md

 ## Datasets Preparation

 ### S3DIS
 Please refer to https://github.com/yanx27/Pointnet_Pointnet2_pytorch for S3DIS preprocessing.
-Then change the `data_root` entry in the .yaml configuration file to your data path.
+Then modify the `data_root` entry in the .yaml configuration file.

 ### ScanNetv2
 Please refer to https://github.com/dvlab-research/PointGroup for the ScanNetv2 preprocessing.
 Then change the `data_root` entry in the .yaml configuration file accordingly.

 ## Training
-Run the following commands for training.

 ### S3DIS
 - Stratified Transformer